Factland/ic-jury/README.md

 ## Blockchain Persistence

 The canister smart contract stores all persistent data in stable memory.
 There is no provision for deleting or rewriting blocks short of reinstalling or deleting the canister.
 However, because the blocks are certified, they can be backed up remotely and validated offline.
 The blocks can even be transfered to a different canister smart contract by re-storing the blocks and substituting the original certificate during the `commit()` phase.

+## Selection Cost

+The algorithm used for jury selection (sample with rejection) has poor perfomance for pool size P and sample size S, when S is large and S nearly P (e.g. more than P/2).
+This situation should be avoided.
+The expectation is that P will generally be more than twice as large as S at which point the cost is essentially linear in S.

 ## Usage